chinapedia/wikipedia.abstract.en/Page/Reciprocating_engine.md

 There may be one or more pistons.
 Each piston is inside a cylinder, into which a gas is introduced, either already under pressure (e.g. steam engine), or heated inside the cylinder either by ignition of a fuel air mixture (internal combustion engine) or by contact with a hot heat exchanger in the cylinder (Stirling engine).
 The hot gases expand, pushing the piston to the bottom of the cylinder.
 This position is also known as the Bottom Dead Center (BDC), or where the piston forms the largest volume in the cylinder.
 The piston is returned to the cylinder top (Top Dead Centre) (TDC) by a flywheel, the power from other pistons connected to the same shaft or (in a double acting cylinder) by the same process acting on the other side of the piston.
 This is where the piston forms the smallest volume in the cylinder.
 In most types the expanded or "exhausted" gases are removed from the cylinder by this stroke.
 The exception is the Stirling engine, which repeatedly heats and cools the same sealed quantity of gas.
 The stroke is simply the distance between the TDC and the BDC, or the greatest distance that the piston can travel in one direction.

 In some designs the piston may be powered in both directions in the cylinder, in which case it is said to be double-acting.

-STEAM PISTON ENGINE
-A labeled schematic diagram of a typical single-cylinder, simple expansion, double-acting high pressure steam engine.
-Power takeoff from the engine is by way of a belt.

 In most types, the linear movement of the piston is converted to a rotating movement via a connecting rod and a crankshaft or by a swashplate or other suitable mechanism.
 A flywheel is often used to ensure smooth rotation or to store energy to carry the engine through an un-powered part of the cycle.
 The more cylinders a reciprocating engine has, generally, the more vibration-free (smoothly) it can operate.
 The power of a reciprocating engine is proportional to the volume of the combined pistons' displacement.